nhatsmrt/nn-toolbox/README.md

-# A Keras-Like Toolbox for Common Deep Learning Procedures in PyTorch.
+# A Higher-Level Framework for Deep Learning in PyTorch.

 ## Introduction